 But friction for consumers isn’t the only impediment to business growth during a bank’s account risk assessment process.

 FIs must also be careful not to exclude potentially valuable applicants due to rigid “yes” or “no” decisioning rules.
-To grow market share—and support financial inclusion—FIs must be able to make more nuanced approval decisions by assessing an applicant’s risk in greater context.
+To grow market share—and support financial inclusion—banks must be able to make more nuanced approval decisions by assessing an applicant’s risk in greater context.

 To achieve this level of insight and control over account openings, FIs need access to broad and deep data, from across an individual’s banking history.